Agentic-OS/Sec-ConvAgent/README.md

-# Sec-ConvAgent
+## Sec-ConvAgent

-this a project related into Security Conversation over Agent-User to enhance the Privacy-data Driven
+this a project related into Security Conversation over Agent-User to enhance the Privacy-data Driven Fully Encryption-Decryption Mechanism Conversation between Agent and User

 #### the Architecture system design